chungusg/hotlink-archive-template/README.md

 # hotlink archive Template

-See the preview here: https://hotlink-archive-template.pages.dev/
+See the demo site made from this template IN ACTION: https://hotlink-archive-template.pages.dev/

 **This guide is for an easy way to host files for hotlinking on AO3 or elsewhere, using github and cloudflare pages.**